marijnh/Eloquent-JavaScript/06_object.md

 braces)).
 The one named `constructor` is treated specially.
 It provides the actual constructor function, which will be bound to the name `Rabbit`.
 The others are packaged into that constructor's prototype.
-Thus, the definition above is equivalent to the constructor definition in the previous section.
+Thus, the class declaration above is equivalent to the constructor definition from the previous section.
 It just looks nicer.

 {{index ["class declaration", properties]}}

-Class declarations _only_ allow methods, properties that hold functions, to be added to the ((prototype)).
-This can be somewhat inconvenient when you want to save a non-function value in there—but you can still create such properties by directly manipulating the prototype after you've defined the class.
+Class declarations only allow _methods_—properties that hold functions—to be added to the ((prototype)).
+This can be somewhat inconvenient when you want to save a non-function value in there.
+You can still create such properties by directly manipulating the prototype after you've defined the class.

 Like `function`, `class` can be used both in statement and in expression positions.
-When used as an expression, it doesn't define a binding, but just produces the class as a value.
-The class name can be omitted in that case.
+When used as an expression, it doesn't define a binding, but just produces the constructor as a value.
+You are allowed to omit the class name in a class expression.

 ```
 let object = (new class { getWord() { return "hello"; } });